omega8cc/boa/docs/PHP.md

 old.com 5.6
 ```

-**NOTE**: Each line in the `multi-fpm.info` file must start with the main site name, followed by a single space, and then the PHP-FPM version to use.
+**NOTE**: Each line in the `multi-fpm.info` file must start with the main site name (not an alias), followed by a single space, and then the PHP-FPM version to use.

 # Support for PHP-CLI Version Switch per Octopus Instance (all sites)

 `~/static/control/cli.info`

 This file, similar to `fpm.info`, if it exists and contains a supported and installed PHP version, will be used by a system agent running every 2-3 minutes to switch the PHP-CLI version for this Octopus instance, but it will do this for all hosted sites.
-There is no option to switch or override this per site hosted.
+There is no option to switch or override this per site hosted (yet).

 ## Supported Values: